S-C-A-N/SCANsat/README.md

 * The **Min** and **Max** height sliders can be used to set the lower and upper cutoff values for the terrain height-to-color algorithm.
 * The **Clamp** option can be used to set a cutoff below which only the first two colors in the selected palette will be used for the terrain height-to-color algorithm.
-This is especially useful on planets where there is an ocean, as it makes the transition from ocean to solid terrain more pronounced.
+This is especially useful on planets where there is an ocean, as it makes the transition from ocean to solid terrain more pronounced

 > ![][color-clamp-terrain]

 All stock KSP planets have default color palette and terrain height values appropriate for the planet's terrain.
 Standard default values are used for any addon planets.

-##### [:top:][top] 10b.
+##### [:top:][top] 11b.
 Biome Colors and Options
-Biome map colors and options can be controlled in the **Biome** tab of the window.
+Biome map colors and options can be controlled in the **Biome** tab of the window
-* The end-point colors can be selected using the HSV color-picker; the value slider controls the brightness of the color.
+* The end-point colors can be selected using the HSV color-picker; the value slider controls the brightness of the color
-* Terrain transparency is controlled with a slider.
+* Terrain transparency is controlled with a slider
 * Stock style biome maps can be used in place of SCANsat's custom colors
+* The white border around biome edges can be disabled

 > ![][color-biome]